karkiharsh/persistent-scroll-bar-chrome-extension/Theory/Web-api/web-api.md

 #2024-07-23 #recall

-WEB API is an overarching category alright
+WEB API is an OVERARCHING category alright

 ### Web APIs